The Appalachian State University campus is currently operating under SPECIAL conditions.

 INTERSECT is a three-day immersion retreat aimed at empowering students to take positive action on our campus.
 The retreat is designed to help educate participants about the concepts of social justice and leadership through exploration of their own stories, the stories of others, and issues of oppression and privilege.
 Participants will develop contacts and support networks across campus and develop skills to be an ally to many different groups.
 INTERSECT participants explore systemic and institutional issues of power and privilege and learn how to apply their knowledge to become effective change agents.

-The 2017 INTERSECT Retreat will take place on February 10th-12th, 2017 at the Blowing Rock Conference Center.
+The 2020 INTERSECT Retreat will take place on Friday, February 7th - Sunday, February 9th, 2020 at the Blowing Rock Conference Center.
 Check out the retreat logistics page for more details.

 The core objectives of the INTERSECT Social Justice Retreat are for participants to: